 — reconstructed and modern cults and rituals;

-— the two Gods’ areas of interest and influence beyond the sun, such as fatherhood, the seasons and the passage of time, travel, magic, truth and justice and oaths, heat and fire, life (plant and animal), and the underworld;
+— solar Deities’ areas of interest and influence beyond the sun, such as fatherhood, motherhood, the seasons and the passage of time, travel, magic, truth and justice and oaths, heat and fire, life (plant and animal), and the underworld;

-— plants, animals, and symbols of Helios and Sol, such as the rooster, the wolf, the chariot, the tablets of Phanes, heliotrope, poplar, frankincense;
+— plants, animals, and symbols of solar Deities, such as the rooster, the wolf, the chariot, the tablets of Phanes, heliotrope, poplar, frankincense;

-— the appearance of Helios and Sol in ancient literature, and modern literature and cinema.
+— the appearance of solar Deities in ancient literature, and modern literature and cinema.